psoukie/zipchord/README.md

 For more details on why combining typing and chords is useful, see [ZipChord: Hybrid Chorded Keyboard](https://pavelsoukenik.com/zipchord-hybrid-chorded-keyboard).

-A [Release Candidate of version 2.0](https://github.com/psoukie/zipchord/releases/) of ZipChord is includes several new features, including an autocomplete of regularly typed "shorthands" and hints for available shortcuts.
+A [Release Candidate of version 2.0](https://github.com/psoukie/zipchord/releases/) of ZipChord includes several new features, including an autocomplete of regularly typed "shorthands" and hints for available shortcuts.
 This page describes the previous stable version and will be gradually updated with a description of the new features.

 ## Installation